ProjectDebbie/gate_to_json/README.md

 # gate_to_json

-This component exports debbie annotations in XML GATE format to JSON format.
+This component exports debbie annotations in XML GATE format to JSON format..

 ## Description  of the project